 The Soviets particularly detested the Italians.
 They hated them even more than they did the Germans, and on the Eastern Front they always treated them with an extraordinary cruelty.
 In the twinkling of an eye they seized the three villages.
 No one had the time to react.
 The Italians were then dragged to the coal pits, where they were completely stripped of their clothes.
 Then the torture began.
 The Cossacks brought large buckets of icy water.
-Roaring with laughter, they emptied them on the bodies of their victims in cold which hovered 30 to 35 degrees below zero centigrade.
-The poor wretches in the three villages all died, frozen alive.
+Roaring with laughter, they emptied them on the bodies of their victims in cold which hovered -30° to -35°C. The poor wretches in the three villages all died, frozen alive.